How employers can help support caregivers coping with increased responsibilities

 Create organization-wide buy-in and support for caregivers

-Caregivers are often deterred from disclosing their caregiving responsibilities and nearly half have not informed their employers because they fear it will negatively impact their career.
-Building a culture of support and empathy for employees with caretaking responsibilities can encourage openness, reduce stigma towards caregivers, and raise awareness around caregivers’ unique needs.
+Caregivers may often become deterred from disclosing their caregiving responsibilities and nearly half have not informed their employers because they fear it will negatively impact their career.9 Building a culture of support and empathy for employees with caretaking responsibilities can help encourage openness, reduce stigma towards caregivers, and raise awareness around caregivers’ unique needs.

-Over the next 20 years, the US population of adults age 65 and older is expected to exceed 80 million.7 More than half of employers (51%) report that their workforces’ caregiving responsibilities have a negative impact on their productivity.8 Employers have a unique opportunity to address the demands placed on the growing population of caregivers today.
-Workplace policies and benefits that support caregivers will help employers invest in today’s changing workforcee.
+Over the next 20 years, the US population of adults aged 65 and older is expected to exceed 80 million.11 More than half of employers (51%) report that their workforces’ caregiving responsibilities have a negative impact on their productivity.12 Employers have a unique opportunity to help address the demands placed on the growing population of caregivers today.
+Workplace policies and benefits that support caregivers will help employers invest in today’s changing workforce.

 Suggested articles